nairihar/worker_map/README.md

 ## Basic Example

-First, let's create a simple hash map structure in main process, then create a worker thread and share the hash.
+First, let's create a simple `hash map` structure in the main process, then create a worker thread and share the `hash map`.

 ```js
 // main.js